-Is it possible to create of Cucumber tests automatically when submitting Cucumber results?
+Is it possible to automatically create Cucumber tests when submitting Cucumber results?

 No. It's not possible to properly recreate the Cucumber Scenario/Scenario Outline/Background from a Cucumber result file in JSON format.

 Where is the master of information for Cucumber Tests?